heracle/Tracking-Changes-in-SARS-CoV-2-Databases/tutorials/RunOnDocker.md

 <git_root>/scripts$ python3 aws_download_aligned_and_metadata.py -d 2022-01-11 --limit 3100 --region Europe --tmp_dir /tmp/aws_data -o ../data/aws_europe_aligned_lim3100
 ```

-Now, we have three files in the required JSON viral format that can be used by the tracking changes tool.
+When these finish to run, we will have three sets/snapshots of sequences in the proper format to be used by the tracking changes tool.

 ## Append all the snapshots to one Tool Data Structure

-Running the following commands:
+Run the following commands to compose an `.h5` file that gets together all the three snapshots:

 ```
 <git_root>/build_docker$ ./run create -o ../data/aws1_2021-08-11.h5 ../data/aws_europe_aligned_lim2700_2021-08-11.json